 Diagnosis of Parkinsonian Syndromes

 Diagnosis can be challenging, but patients we have treated at the regeneration center for PD generally don’t show significant abnormalities in lab panels or blood tests.
-Still, trained neurologists can usually notice irregularities in Cerebrospinal fluid biomarkers through radiography tools such as brain MRI or CT Scan.[2]
+Still, trained neurologists can usually detect irregularities in Cerebrospinal fluid biomarkers through radiography tools such as brain MRI or CT Scan.[2]

 Pharmaceutical-based solutions are ineffective for symptomatic patients and cannot alter the course of the degenerative disorder.
 Drug-based treatments cannot raise the number of neuron cells, thus making most of the traditional treatment options ineffective.